Inside the Dubai Desert Conservation Reserve (DDCR)

 Can anyone visit the Dubai Desert Conservation Reserve?

-No. The Dubai Desert Conservation Reserve is a permit-only protected area, accessible exclusively through 6 licensed operators (Platinum Heritage, Al Maha Resort, Bab Al Shams excursions, Travco, Arabian Adventures DDCR division, and Alpha Tours).
+No. The Dubai Desert Conservation Reserve is a permit-only protected area, accessible exclusively through a small set of licensed operators, including Arabian Adventures and Platinum Heritage.
 Self-drive entry is prohibited and the perimeter is fenced.
 A standard DDCR safari includes the per-head conservation levy in the price; no separate gate ticket is sold to the public. -

 Why are DDCR safaris so much more expensive than Lahbab?